 Things to Do in Córdoba Spain in One Day

-Visit the Mezquita Cathedral of Córdoba
+Be Awed of the Mezquita of Córdoba

 Wander further in and see the older, intricate and symmetrical Moorish architecture of the original mosque dating from 786 and marvel at how this has been joined with the more familiar, also intricate, Christian cathedral in 1146.
 I would write more but I’m running out of superlatives, you need to see this place for yourself!